MatthewAndreTaylor/ipysketch_lite/README.md

 # ipysketch

-A sketching utility for python notebooks, no sockets of extra dependencies 🎨
+A sketching utility for python notebooks, no sockets or extra dependencies 🎨

 (no extra widget code)